What the study found

 - Shorter routes had higher costs per kilometre.

-- Booking horizon had minimal influence on airfare levels.
+- Booking horizon had minimal influence on airfare levels and variability.

 Disclosure